 • Seller taking appliances or fixtures during the pendency of the short sale process

 • Seller failing to maintain the property during the pendency of the short sale process

 • Seller’s tenant failing to leave prior to the closing

 • Short sale lender requiring Purchaser cash contributions paid to the lender

 • Short sale lender making a counteroffer above the purchase price to Buyer (valuation issues)

 • Seller rejecting the short sale offer because it requires cash contributions or deficiency judgment

 • Failure of the Seller to cooperate with the process or changing their minds

 • No survey provided

-• Seller cannot make required municipal repairs
+• The seller cannot make required municipal repairs

 • Seller requests Buyer to pay Seller’s customary costs to meet short sale lender’s net requirements